Critical Media Literacy Training Program for Educators

 Sarah Chepkirui Creider is a lecturer in the Applied Linguistic and TESOL program at Teachers College, Columbia University.
 She is a conversation analyst, and specializes in teacher-student interaction; teacher reflection; and political conversations, particularly among mixed-race groups.
 Her work has been published in Linguistics & Education; the Journal of Contemporary Foreign Language Studies; Learning, Culture & Social Interaction; Discourse Studies; Language and Information Society; and the Journal of Applied Linguistics and Professional Practice.
 Her book (co-authored with Hansun Waring), Micro-reflection on Classroom Communication: A FAB framework, was published by Equinox in 2021.
 Sarah has a doctorate in Applied Linguistics from Teachers College, Columbia University.
 Her work, as both an academic researcher and facilitator, is focused on what she calls a “micro-revolution” — the possibility for change inherent in each moment of everyday interaction.

-Yoo Kyung Chang is an assistant clinical professor and academic director of Emerging Technologies at Division of Applied Undergraduate Studies, School of Professional Studies, New York University.
+Yoo Kyung Chang is a clinical professor and academic director of Information Systems and Technology at Division of Applied Undergraduate Studies, School of Professional Studies, New York University.
 Her research and professional expertise lies in the design and development of technology to support and understand learning and human development.
-Her current research focuses on the cognitive, affective, and metacognitive implications of data-driven design in diverse context ranging from online learning to media consumption behavior, game-based approaches to media literacy education, technology-assisted health behavioral support, esports training, MR and AI.
+Her current research focuses on the cognitive, affective, and metacognitive implications of data-driven design in diverse contexts ranging from online learning to media consumption behavior, game-based approaches to media literacy education, technology-assisted health behavioral support, esports training, MR and AI.

 Learning Objectives